freeradical13/freeradical13.github.io/index.md

 * [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
 [Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
 RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
 Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.

-## Liver

-The [liver][] (hepat in Greek) is an organ with hundreds of functions such as detoxification, regulating Glucose and Glycogen, producing hormones, decomposing red blood cells, and producing bile.
-The liver is made mostly of [Hepatocyte cells][].

 ## Immune System

 An [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause damage.
 Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that saves memories of its response to a pathogen for similar future pathogens.
 The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.